WenqingXie20581/Desk13/Portfolio/Conclusion.md

 #### Consumer market

-In our consumer market, users can use the special virtual currency we provide (hereinafter referred to as food coins) to purchase related goods.
+In our commercial plan, users can use the special virtual currency we provide (hereinafter referred to as food coins) to purchase related goods.
 The goods that can be purchased by food coins include virtual good provided on our website, such as VIP privilege (the VIP users can enjoy exclusive discounts, exclusive titles and recipes and will be placed in a more prominent position on the website...)
 In addition, the goods also include real goods such as Kitchen furniture including Pressure Cooker, Insulate Food Container, Air Fryer and food materials including potatoes, broccoli, chicken breast,etc, which can be provided by the merchants cooperated with us.
 At this stage, there are two ways to obtain food coins.
 For the most ordinary users, they can get food coins by uploading recipes.
 In addition, uploading recipes that we require or uploading recipes that is liked by others can help users get more food coins, which can also encourage players to share interesting recipes with others and enhance the website’s user stickiness.
 What's more , for wealthy users, sharing recipes and completing designated tasks to earn food coins is not attractive enough.
 They could purchase it using real currency through our website, which make us have to develop a secure payment system using an existing online money transfer service like Pay-pal.
 Although these functions are not easy, it will bring us considerable benefits if we can complete them.